In this article

 It's common for procedures to take longer than usual.
 That's because every student's work is overseen by a dental professional.

 Your government or local health department may offer programs in your area that provide free or reduced-cost teeth cleanings.
 Contact your local or state health department to learn more about their dental assistance programs.

-Many dental discount plans offer savings between 15% and 50% across a selection of dental treatments and procedures.
-These include cleanings, consultations, and X-rays.
+Many dental discount plans offer savings between 15% and 50% across dental treatments and procedures.
+These include:

-You can expect to pay approximately $112 without insurance for a teeth cleaning and $39 with insurance.
+You can expect to pay approximately $20 to $100 without insurance for teeth cleaning.
+Meanwhile, two teeth cleaning sessions a year are covered under insurance.
 The price of dental services varies depending on your location, your dentist's pricing, and other various factors.

-The American Dental Association (ADA) recommends that you get a routine checkup and dental cleaning at least once a year if you have good oral hygiene habits.
+The ADA recommends getting a routine checkup and dental cleaning at least once a year if you have good oral hygiene habits.

-A deep cleaning can cause some discomfort, but most dentists will administer a local anesthetic to numb your gums during the cleaning.
+Deep cleaning can cause some discomfort, but most dentists will administer a local anesthetic to numb your gums during the cleaning.
 This will alleviate any pain.
-Afterwards, your gums may be a little tender or sore.
+Afterward, your gums may be a little tender or sore.

-A deep cleaning is necessary if you show any signs of advanced gum disease.
-A deep cleaning can reverse gingivitis, improve your overall health, and save you from further dental problems, including tooth loss.
+Deep cleaning is necessary if you show any signs of advanced gum disease.
+Deep cleaning can reverse gingivitis, improve overall health, and save you from further dental problems, including tooth loss.

-An average deep cleaning takes approximately one to two hours and can be completed in a single visit.
+An average deep cleaning takes approximately 1 to 2 hours and can be completed in a single visit.
 If you have several troubled areas or widespread infection, it may take multiple visits.